GerardVee/gerardvee-ui/README.md

 ## What technology was used

-What extra techonology if any was implemented/imported to help resolved this issue.
+What extra technology if any was implemented/imported to help resolved this issue.

 ### Before